Why do skilled immigrants have a hard time finding jobs in Canada?

 In British Columbia, newcomers might want to consider S.U.C.C.E.S.S.
 FCR.
 It offers similar programs to the two listed above.

 Just be sure to research microloans carefully and be sure you’re making the right choice before you commit!

 Continue Your Path to Professional Success

-Integrating into the Canadian workforce is a long process.
-In order to compete in the labour market, immigrants must take advantage of every resource available to them.
+Integrating into the Canadian workforce can be a long process.
+In order to compete in the labour market, immigrants should take advantage of every resource available to them.

 While this might seem difficult at first, there are many success stories to prove that newcomers can return to their field of work.
 Or, they might choose to finally pursue the role of their dreams.
 With the right support, it is possible to achieve higher levels of success than ever before.

 And how about the banker from South America?